janboddez/indieblocks/readme.txt

 After activation, head over to *Settings > IndieBlocks*, and enable or disable its different features.

-More detailed instructions can be found on https://jan.boddez.net/wordpress/indieblocks.
+More details can be found on https://jan.boddez.net/wordpress/indieblocks.

 == Changelog ==
 = 0.1.0 =